Umuzi-org/tech-department/content/projects/tilde-mockups/code-review-performance-dashboard/_index.md

 - The faster someone reviews code the better.
 So if someone requests a review and then the card just chills in the review column getting ignored for ages then that's bad

 On top of those basics, it's good to know that staff members have the final say about if a project is competent (or excellent) or not.
 So another thing we keep track of is disagreements.
-Eg: if a reviewer says that some code is excellent, then a staff member says it's a red flag, then it means that the reviewer did a really kak job.
-Really seriously kak.
+Eg: if a reviewer says that some code is excellent, then a staff member says it's a red flag, then it means that the reviewer did a really bad job.
+Really seriously bad.

 So we count "disagreements" and keep track of when they happen, and on what cards/projects.

 Why do "disagreement"s happen?
 There are 2 main reasons:

-- junior coders make mistakes!
+- junior coders make mistakes because they are still learning!
 So we expect some disagreements.
 But as the coder learns, they'll do a better job.
 - some people rush through code reviews and do a bad job.
 Or just always mark their friends as competent and other such nonesense.
 These people need to know that that's not how life works.

 ## And the other side of the review coin